prasetioad/studext/README.md

 </div>

 # Studext
-Some test page from Studext and one of my portfolio in creating page using React Js.
+Some test page from Studext and one of my portfolio in creating page using React Js and my first Tailwidn Css.

 ### Prerequisites